thirdset/ThirdSetMauticTimingBundle/README.md

 1. Download or clone this bundle into your Mautic `/plugins` folder.
 2. Manually delete your cache (app/cache/prod).
 3. In the Mautic GUI, go to the gear and then to Plugins.
-4. Click the down arrow in the top right and select "Install/Upgrade Plugins"
+4. Click the down arrow in the top right and select "Install/Upgrade Plugins".
+   Note: newer versions of Mautic just have an "Install/Upgrade Plugins" button (without the dropdown arrow).
 5. You should now see the Timing plugin in your list of plugins.
 6. Run the following console commands to ensure that the database was updated: